James Woodforde: Writings

 The Revd James Woodforde was one of several Woodforde diarists.
 His niece Nancy, and his nephew Bill's three daughters all kept diaries, as did a number of his predecessors, for instance his great-great-grandfather Robert Woodford of Northampton (1606–1654).

+The diaries, along with sermons and other papers, were deposited in the Bodleian Library, Oxford in the mid-twentieth century.

 The five-volume edition of the diary has one flaw: it is only a selection, and, unaware of how popular it would prove — with Virginia Woolf, Max Beerbohm and Siegfried Sassoon among many thousands more – Beresford selected his first volume from nearly half of the entire Diary.
 The subsequent volumes, each covering between four and six years, are more complete.
 A definitive edition has been published by the Parson Woodforde Society.
-The MS Diary, consisting of 72 notebooks and 100 loose sheets, is deposited in the Bodleian Library, Oxford.

 Whilst Woodforde's sermon style has been described by a leading authority as "formal, competent, thorough and scholarly with a wide vocabulary", his diary-writing style is simple, straightforward, informal and even homely.
 The following extracts give something of their flavour: